Illustration of four paper scoring methods used in bindery/finishing

 Cover Scoring

-Cover scoring is best done with a male/female collar set.
-The score blade will ride in a groove on the lower collar.
-When scoring cover stock, “cracking” of the ink on the spine can occur.
-To stop the cracking, position the scoring blade on the outside of the fold.
+Best performed with a male/female collar set: the blade rides in a groove on the lower collar.
+When scoring cover stock, ink “cracking” on the spine can occur—reduce it by positioning the scoring blade on the outside of the fold.

 Slit Scoring